 Some builders allow contingency sums in the contract to cover any additional foundation work.
 Consumers should attempt to minimise these contingency sums and, in respect of foundation work, should require the builder to comply with the DBCA and to undertake the necessary investigative work and prepare and cost a proper footings design.

-Some builders require owners to enter a preliminary agreement covering such items as foundations data, surveying the site, a structural engineer’s report and design and preparing preliminary designs and drawings.
+Some builders require owners to enter a preliminary agreement covering items such as foundations data, surveying the site, a structural engineer’s report and design and preparing preliminary designs and drawings.
 As the value of this work may not exceed $5,000, these agreements are not major domestic building contracts.
 They are still important agreements.
 Owners should ensure that the preliminary agreement does not require them to assign or transfer intellectual property or copyright in any design work to the builder.
-Unless the owner retains copyright in the work, they may not be permitted to give the design to another builder to construct.
+Unless the owner retains copyright in the work, they can not give the design to another builder to construct.